derpylama/TE4_the_provider/wiki-docs.md

 **Method:** `GET`

 ## Description
-GETS all the the versions of a Article
+GETS all the the versions of an Article

 ## Parameters